Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: GuilleNeT, Pixabay

-Don’t Stretch Your Ferret Back
+Don’t Stretch Your Ferret’s Back

 The key when holding your ferret is to avoid stretching its back.
 Ferrets are rather long creatures for their overall size.
 Their backs are elongated, and if the back stretches out while you’re holding your ferret, it will be uncomfortable for your pet at the least, and potentially harmful at the worst.
-As a general rule, make sure that whenever you’re holding your ferret, you keep it supported in such a way that its back won’t stretch out.
+As a general rule, make sure whenever you’re holding your ferret, you keep it supported in such a way that its back won’t stretch out.

 ferret_amayaeguizabal, Pixabay